-We are a privately-funded, spin-off parent company of Rendering House.
+We are an entirely employee-owned and funded spin-off parent company of 20-year old Rendering House.

-Although founded in 2020, our prior work and broad customer base enable us to jump-start our company with profitable MVP’s.
+Although founded in 2020, Anewgo’s extensive Rendering House work and clients enabled us to jump-start our company with profitable MVP’s.
 Anewgo was established to provide a SaaS-based solution to disrupt the new home shopping process.

 New Homes are not bad products.